 For Presley's female fans, the phenomenon surrounding Elvis was based largely on something else: his deep, rich and incredibly sexy voice, his thick hair and his dreamy eyes, all combined with the way he performed on stage.
 It was a sentiment echoed by girl fans all across America and around the world...and even here at home.

 On Nov.
-25, 1956, just ten days after the movie release, Elvis appeared for two shows at the Louisville, Kentucky armory (see photo).
+25, 1956, just ten days after the release of Elvis' first movie, "Love Me Tender," he appeared for two shows at the Louisville, Kentucky armory (see photo).
 With him was his backup band - Scotty Moore on guitar, Bill Black on upright bass and DJ Fontana on drums, and his backup singers, The Jordanaires.
 The afternoon matinee drew a sellout crowd of 8,500 people.
 The evening show at 8pm, with more of an adult crowd in attendance, and slightly more sedate, drew just under that.
 Elvis, though, was livelier.
 He wore a satiny gold jacket that evening.

 The following week, our local newspaper ran a story about the girls seeing Elvis in concert.
 He had sang all of his hits, they said.
 His rendition of "Peace in the Valley" even seemed to 'win over' some of the skeptical adults at the evening show.
 "It was the most thrilling show of our lives.
 We will never forget it as long as we live," they reported to the newspaper.
 The girls took photos of Elvis on stage that evening.
 Some were of him standing beside his Cadillac.
 They would remain Elvis fans the rest of their lives, the biggest by far being Johnnie Means.
 A visit to her home easily told you that.

 Loving you, loving you

 Where I go or what I do

 You know that I'll always be loving you